petermp79/coding-challenges/README.md

-# CODING TEST SUCKS!!!

 This repo keeps track of solutions to coding challenge problems that I worked on for practice for over 2 months.
 A Facebook recruiter talked me into this effort as he knew that people of my generation were not trained for this coding challenge culture.
-According to him, even a director position at Facebook requires passing the coding challenge as the first step.
 These tests basically challenge a candidate on pattern recognition and algorithm.
 The hard part of a coding challenge is the pattern recognition part as it is not as obvious as algorithm and can wear many hats.
 That makes coding challenge tricky even to a professional engineer.

+To compile a specific challenge code on Ubuntu Linux:

+     g++ -std=c++11 filename.cpp -o filename

 ------  About the coding challenges you found on this repo ------------------------